98percentcarbon/life-of-py/README.md

 # life-of-py
-a sandbox of Conway's Game of Life on a toroidal 37x37 grid with support for 'importing'/'exporting' states of the board.
+A sandbox of Conway's Game of Life on a toroidal 37x37 grid with support for 'importing'/'exporting' states of the board.
 Made with lots of help from AI like ChatGPT.

 ### Prerequisites